Fagus sylvatica or beech is a majestic tree common in European forests.

 Multiplying and propagation

 Interestingly, fruiting cycles are not at all the same from year to year.
 Indeed, usually, massive blooming and fruiting occur every 4-7 years.
-In the meantime, a few beechnuts may appear, but not many at all.
+In between these peak years, you might get a few beechnuts but not a lot.

 This is the result of evolution: irregular fruiting helps control natural predators like wild boar.